Happy Friday, everyone! Today I would like to introduce a new free tool we’ve just released, called Dropbox® Decryptor. But first, some background.

 - The entire Protect folder for that user (located in [root]\Documents and Settings\username\Application Data\Microsoft on XP, or [root]\Users\Jad\AppData\Roaming\Microsoft on Vista)

 - A file containing the raw bytes from the Dropbox “Client” value under the “ks” key in the registry/NTUSER.dat file (full path is HKEY_CURRENT_USER\Software\Dropbox\ks)

 The dbx file and Protect folder are easy to grab, and you can use various registry viewers to pull out the Client value data.
 The file containing that data should look something like this:

 (Edit: The tool now will accept files directly exported from regedit, just right-click on the ‘ks’ key and export it – thanks to Paul Henry for the suggestion!)

 Once you have those items, install and run the Dropbox Decryptor tool and point it at all the respective files or folders:

 Click Decrypt and you’ll get a filecache.db file saved in the output folder you specified which can then be opened by any SQLite browser.
 The ‘file_journal’ table is the one you’ll be most interested in:

 Click the link below to download Dropbox Decryptor v1:

-We hope you find this tool to be useful, please let us know what you think and if you run into any issues (via the Contact Us button below).
+We hope you find this tool to be useful, please let us know what you think and if you run into any issues (via the Contact Us link below).